-Ever since the introduction of new course for professional B. V. Sc. & A.H. degree programme under Veterinary Council of India pattern in Veterinary Colleges/Universities in the country, there was a dire need to have a practical manual on Veterinary Anatomy subject which covers the practical syllabus of undergraduate (Veterinary Anatomy) These new course was not dependently developed in most of the Veterinary College/University before the introduction of Veterinary Council of India programme.
-The present manual covers the practical with objectives, material required, procedure, steps to follow precautions to be taken, observations to be recorded and exercise to be done by the students.
+Ever since the introduction of new course for professional B. V. Sc. & A.H. degree programme under Veterinary Council of India pattern in Veterinary Colleges/Universities in the country, there was a dire need to have a practical manual on Veterinary Anatomy subject which covers the practical syllabus of undergraduate (Veterinary Anatomy) This new course was not independently developed in most of the Veterinary College/University before the introduction of Veterinary Council of India programme (MSVE 2016).
+The present manual covers the practicals with objectives, material required, procedure, steps to follow, precautions to be taken, observations to be recorded and exercise to be done by the students.
 We hope that users will find the manual immensely useful.

-We look forward to receiving the valuable suggestions of readers for improvement of this manual
+We look forward to receive the valuable suggestions of users for improvement of this manual